checkmyprojects/recruitment-process-frontend/README.md

 #### Other libraries used:
 - **RxJS** to simplify the asynchronous code.
 - **redux-observable** to compose and cancel asynchronous actions and create side effects.
-- **JQuery** to simplify the way to interact with HTML documents, manipulate the DOM tree, handle events, develop animations and add AJAX interaction to web pages.
 - **ng2-charts** for the development of dynamic graphics.
 - **sheetJS** for exporting a DB table to an xls document.
 - **xngbreadcrumbs** to implement the "breadcrumbs" and to be able to see the path of each page.